 - Attend your classes regularly and take complete notes

 - Notify the centre immediately if any issues arise (i.e. you missed a lecture, you dropped the course, the note-taker database is not working, etc.)

 - Receive a certificate and reference letter from the AccessAbility Resource Centre

 Past volunteers often say that being a notetaker motivates them to attend class, be more attentive, participate in class discussions and take comprehensive notes, which works to benefit both the notetaker and the student(s) requiring the notes.

 To become a Volunteer Notetaker:

-- Upload a sample of your lecture notes for each course.
-You may also use the high speed scanner/copier located at the AccessAbility Resource Centre (room DV2037)
+- You must upload a sample of your lecture notes for each course.

 - You will be contacted by email if your notes are required for a specific course.